Home Buyer Tips: What Do I Need A Survey For?

 - Incorrect deeds/flood zone issues

-What to do if there is a survey issue
+What to do if there is an issue

 Determine if the “issue” is worth fighting over.
 One foot on the back-end of a large back yard won’t make as much difference as having a garage built partly on the neighbors property (or vice versa).

 If you decide there is an issue that needs to be resolved, or it’s decided for you, contact a real estate attorney to determine the next steps and whether adverse possession (property boundary and rights becoming the encroachers) is applicable….In Georgia the right of claim is 7 years but the law is complex so do not assume you have gained or lost property, call an attorney!